LIGHT BULBS: How a Bulb’s CRI Affects Paint Colors

 LIGHT BULBS WITH CRI’S OF 90+

-With a CRI of more than 90, your paint colour will be shown at its best, but keep in mind, for the average home/room, 90 is REALLY GOOD.
-If you’re super anal about how your paint colour looks, you may want to purchase bulbs that have a CRI of 95+.
-Now, this doesn’t account for Kelvins (temperature of your bulbs) or LUMENS (output), but it will give you the CLEAREST, most genuine representation of your paint colour.
+With a CRI of more than 90, your paint color will be shown at its best, but keep in mind, for the average home/room, 90 is REALLY GOOD.
+If you’re super anal about how your paint color looks, you may want to purchase bulbs that have a CRI of 95+.
+This doesn’t account for Kelvins (temperature of your bulbs) or LUMENS (output), but it will give you the CLEAREST, most genuine representation of your paint color.

-And not only that, but a high CRI also helps to see subtle variations in paint colours such as shades, tints and tones.
+Not only that, but a high CRI also helps to see subtle variations in paint colors, such as shades, tints, and tones.

-MY BEST ADVICE is to always wear clean underwear, drink half-decent wine, and be aware of CRI in knowing that you shouldn’t buy a bulb with a CRI beneath 80 (you know what, let’s say 85).
-HOWEVER, you should pay a lot of attention to the TEMPERATURE (Kelvins) of your bulbs (link below).
-Combine that with your paint colour preferences and the right LRV and your walls could look gorgeous!
+MY BEST ADVICE is always to wear clean underwear and drink half-decent wine.
+You should also be aware of how your bulb’s CRI can affect how your paint color looks.
+A good goal to aim for is 90CRI.
+And don’t forget the TEMPERATURE (Kelvins) of your bulbs (link below).
+Combine that with your paint color preferences and the right LRV, and your walls could look gorgeous!

 READ MORE